 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2012/13 and 2017/18 in City of Boroondara in 2017/18 shows the three industries with the highest regional competitive effect in City of Boroondara relative to Victoria were:
+An analysis of employment (Total) change between 2015/16 and 2020/21 in the City of Boroondara shows the three industries with the highest regional competitive effect in the City of Boroondara relative to Victoria were:

 The three industries with the lowest regional competitive effect were: